 Modified Sports

-Fall modified sports meetings will be held during our 10th period in September.
-Students should listen to announcements for the location of their meeting.
+Modified sports meetings will be held during 10th period.
+Students should listen to announcements for the location_of their meeting.
 Please note modified Cross Country and Football meetings were held in the spring, as these seasons begin before school opens.